volkamerlab/covid19-SBapproach/README.md

 This is part of a community effort to rapidly find new hits to target the virus main protease.

 ## Background
 The COVID-19 (coronavirus disease 2019) pandemic, caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has become a global health emergency.
-With no current evidence for specific antiviral treatment, there is an urgent need for effective anti-COVID drugs ([more about potential drugs and clinical trials in the COVID-10 Science Report: Therapeutics](https://sph.nus.edu.sg/wp-content/uploads/2020/03/COVID-19-Science-Report-Therapeutics-30-Mar.pdf)).
+With no current evidence for specific antiviral treatment, there is an urgent need for effective anti-COVID drugs ([more about potential drugs and clinical trials in the COVID-19 Science Report: Therapeutics](https://sph.nus.edu.sg/wp-content/uploads/2020/03/COVID-19-Science-Report-Therapeutics-30-Mar.pdf)).
 A promising target is the main protease M<sup>pro</sup> of SARS-CoV-2 for which the first [crystal structure](http://www.rcsb.org/structure/6LU7) has been determined in January 2020.
-[UK’s Diamond Light Source](https://www.diamond.ac.uk/covid-19/for-scientists/Main-protease-structure-and-XChem/Downloads.html) performed a large crystal based fragment screen on M<sup>pro</sup>.
-In collaboration with [PostEra](https://covid.postera.ai/covid) and others, they encourage researchers from around the world to use their fragment hits as a starting point and contribute, amongst others, by suggesting potential inhibitors.
+[UK’s Diamond Light Source](https://www.diamond.ac.uk/covid-19/for-scientists/Main-protease-structure-and-XChem/Downloads.html) performed a large crystal-based fragment screen on M<sup>pro</sup>.
+In collaboration with [PostEra](https://covid.postera.ai/covid) and others, they encourage researchers from around the world to use their fragment hits as a starting point and contribute, amongst others, by suggesting potential inhibitors (effective and easy-to-make).

 References: